SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/title-addons.md

 This code will place a default cube to the left of the Subnautica logo once registered with Nautilus.

 You may have also noticed the optional parameters: `fadeInTime` and `requiredGUIDs`.
 The `requiredGUIDs` will be discussed later, but the `fadeInTime` controls how long the fade in duration is for your registered object.
 Nautilus automatically fades in objects using Subnautica's `Renderer.fadeAmount` when switching between themes, and this variable controls how long the transition is.
-By default it is set to one second.
+By default, it is set to one second.

 ## Adding Music